 - The Easy FAQ Page helps you quickly set up a simple FAQ page on your Shopify store.

 - You may wish to formalize your shop policies and ensure that customers understand them by adding a Terms and Conditions Checkbox.

 - A video maker like Vimeo Create or Shopify’s Online Video Maker can help you produce professional video ads and educational content.

 - An age-verification app, like Age Verification 18+ Popup or Real ID, can provide a checkpoint to let browsers know that your site contains adult content.

-Getting familiar with safety and privacy practices for adult stores
+Safety and privacy for adult stores

 You are about to launch in an industry that has unique challenges due to the intimate nature of the product.
 Spend time here to ensure your butt is covered.

 As we’ve mentioned throughout this guide a few times, safety is a concern if you are planning to sell sex toys.
 Rules and restrictions may govern your business depending on where you live, so it’s important to do your own research.

 “I don’t personally give instructions on how to use our products because I’m not a sex educator,” says Meesh.
 “My best tool is to put disclaimers on our products and encourage folks to do their research before purchasing.”